 While Windows 10 Home is aimed at the wider consumer market, Windows 10 Pro takes that base package and adds a few premium features for business users, professionals, or general power users.

 One of the biggest additions is the powerful BitLocker, which offers much more comprehensive encryption support compared to Windows 10 Home.
 Another notable security feature is the Windows Update for Business service, which is aimed at enterprise users and IT administrators.
 Then there is the added security in the form of Device Guard and Secure Boot, both of which are absent in the Home edition.

 Windows 10 Pro also ups the virtualization options with Client Hyper-V, which allows users to create a virtualized sandbox for various projects or play around with a different OS.

 Windows 10 Pro may be designed for professional or business users, but there’s plenty of hidden pearls for enthusiasts to play around with—assuming they’re willing to pay for it.
 More on that next.

 Windows 10 Costs

-If you’re looking to upgrade from Windows 10 Home to Windows 10 Pro, you can buy a license through the Microsoft store—that privilege currently costs $100.
+Finally, if you’re looking to upgrade from Windows 10 Home to Windows 10 Pro, you can buy a license through the Microsoft store—that privilege currently costs $100.

 Value and Conclusion

-Ultimately, there’s no objectively wrong or right choice between Windows 10 Home or Windows 10 Pro; it really boils down to how the end user intends to use the OS.
+Ultimately, there’s no objectively wrong or right choice between Windows 10 Home or Windows 10 Pro; it really boils down to how the end-user intends to use the OS.

 Eric has built tons of computers, enjoy tuning and overclocking, and he is an ardent PC and gaming enthuthiast and he enjoys turning that passion into writing.